DeityVengy/Star-Wars-Genesis-V4-Wabbajack/README.md

 ### **STARTING A NEW SAVE**
-1. Make you you save first and then restart the game after you create your character to fix the sound issue (and numerous other issue)
+1. After creating your character, save your game and then restart and load that same save to fix the sound issue (and numerous other issues).

 ### **ALL SAVES**
 1. Your graphics preset most probably reset back to _Low_, which explains why your game is ugly.
 Go to settings and change it if you wish.
 My recommended settings are: